 No one likes surprises especially a prospect.
 In fact, most people would like to be led.
 It takes the pressure off themselves.
 You want to walk the prospect through everything that will be covered.

 You might say: “Before we get too deep, can we set the agenda so this meeting is valuable for you?
 Typically, I’ll ask you some questions about your business.
 We can chat about your last 12 months, dig into how your business is doing as a whole.
-Then, if it makes sense to you, I can share about what we do.
+Then, if it makes sense to you, I can share what we do.
 At that point, you can tell me if you want to move forward.
 Does that sound good?”

 Setting the agenda keeps the prospect from controlling the conversation and just saying “what do you want to sell me?” or worse, “so, how much do you charge for your services?”
 Price should be kept until the end.